warrofua/Q-Learning-Behavior-Sim/README.md

 ## Overview

-Q Whale is a simulation model that uses Q-learning to adapt the behavior of an organism (in this case, a whale) based on its internal states such as hunger, boredom, loneliness, and tiredness.
+This is a simulation model that uses Q-learning to adapt the behavior of an organism based on its internal states and output the results as a gif to view the changes over time.

+Roughly speaking, this python app will do the following:

+Utilize:
+get_reward: Calculates the reward for a behavior based on the current states.
+update_states: Updates the internal states of the organism after a given behavior is performed.

+Run a loop from the start time to the end time, incrementing the time in defined steps.

+In each iteration, decide the behavior based on the epsilon-greedy strategy (choose randomly or based on the highest Q-value).

+Update the Q-table based on the received reward.

+Record the state and behavior proportions at each time step.

+Use Matplotlib to create plots showing the changes in states and behaviors over time.

+Save each plot as an image frame using PIL.
+Create and Save GIF: Combine the saved image frames into a GIF to visualize the behavior changes over time.

 ## Features